 These credit reference agencies create and keep hold of your credit reports.
 They gather information about your credit history on a daily basis.
 This information is put into a credit report to calculate a score for you.

 This is what is used by banks to help in their lending decision.
 Which is why it’s important to keep a clean credit report.

-How much can a late payment affect my ability to obtain credit?
+How much can a late payment affect your ability to obtain credit?